LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 - Look at due dates on Moodle.

-## Introduction
+# Introduction

 This week we will learn how to add a database to our web app.
 We will use a SQL database, but we won't be writing code to interact directly with the database, we'll use *Entity Framework* (EF) to simplify our database code.

 We'll put the new code that does database operations in our controller methods.This will be a bit problematic for unit testing, so next week we'll refactor our database code to use something called the *Repository Pattern* which will facilitate unit tests for controller methods that access a database.

-## Object Relational Mapping and Entity Framework Core
+## Object Relational Mapping and EF Core

 One of the main functions of Entity Framework is to do [Object Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping).
 The purpose of an Object Relational Mapper (ORM) is to serve as a bridge between the world of our object oriented code and the world of the relational database.
 An ORM maps a domain model to a database schema and allows developers to just focus on writing OO code while the ORM takes care of database operations.